dsawod/TopicClassifier/README.md

 To run this code on local machine:
 - Make sure you have Python installed on your machine.
-  - To run Linear Regression:
+  - To run Logistic Regression:
     - Download the zip file from learn named 'TopicClassifier-main.zip'.
     - Unzip the file in the directory you want to run the code.
     - Open up your terminal in the directory where the code is located.